 EXEMPTIONS FROM TAXATION

 63-604.
 Land actively devoted to agriculture defined.
-(1) For property tax purposes, land which is actively devoted to agriculture shall be eligible for appraisal, assessment and taxation as agricultural property each year it meets one (1) or more of the following qualifications:
+(1) For property tax purposes, land actively devoted to agriculture shall be eligible for appraisal, assessment, and taxation as agricultural property each year it meets one (1) or more of the following qualifications:

 (i) It is used to produce field crops including, but not limited to, grains, feed crops, fruits and vegetables; or